-We own a large selection of the latest monitoring and recording devices with our environmental staff fully trained in its operation and report generation.
+Our demolition company own a large selection of the latest monitoring and recording devices with our environmental staff fully trained in its operation and report generation.

 Over the years, we are proud to have received many safety and environmental awards from clients and various associations, including the Corporation of London where we received the very first ‘Corporation of London Award for Environmental Management and Innovation’.

-Dust and exhaust emissions are monitored on a daily basis for the duration of any project by our site management team and where necessary, Baseline air quality monitoring equipment is installed.
+Following an environmental impact assessment, dust and exhaust emissions are monitored on a daily basis for the duration of any project by our site management team and where necessary, Baseline air quality monitoring equipment is installed.

-Control measures include building facades encapsulated in debris netting and Monarflex sheeting to minimise the release of dust to external areas.
+Environmental engineering control measures include building facades encapsulated in debris netting and Monarflex sheeting to minimise the release of dust to external areas.
 Concrete debris is dampened down during the demolition process and before being crushed for re-use and/or loaded for disposal.

 Asbestos containing materials are removed under fully controlled conditions, within purpose built enclosures by our Asbestos Removal Division.
 The burning of any demolition waste materials is strictly forbidden.